fffonion/lua-resty-openssl/README.md

 Starting from lua-resty-openssl 1.6.0, an optional argument `nid_only` can be set to `true` to only return the numeric NID of the key.

+On OpenSSL 3.0 or later, this method preserves the historical NID and ASN.1 table for existing key types.
+Standardized post-quantum key types with assigned OIDs, such as ML-KEM, ML-DSA and SLH-DSA, return the same table shape using their OID NID.
+A provider-only key type without an assigned OID returns `nil` and an error rather than a synthetic NID.

 ```lua
 local pkey, err = require("resty.openssl.pkey").new({type="X448"})